makew0rld/mesh-docker/Notes.md

 ## Other images
 - CJDNS with tools
-- Generic debian image for accessing everything?
+- [x] Generic debian image for accessing everything?
-  - Install extra-tools in there?
+  - [x] Install extra-tools in there
-  - Install scripts like `ipfs-swarm.sh` in there
+  - [x] Install scripts like `ipfs-swarm.sh` in there
+  - [ ] What pkgs need to be installed that are assumed to be installed usually?
 - [ ] mesh_webserver
   - Nginx based
   - Run `APP` html commands after install depending on what was installed